 PRE-FADER - Normally any signal feeding a mixminus does so with a post-fader signal.
 Selecting the PreFader button for a given Mix-Minus bus globally configures the MXM bus to tap off the input strip audio before the fader.

 PRE-ON - Normally any signal feeding a mix-minus does so with a post-ON switch signal.
-Selecting the PREnus bus globally configures the MXM bus to tap off the input strip audio before the channel ON switch.
+Selecting the

-ON button for a given Mix-Mi-
+PRE-ON button for a given Mix-